fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
   <summary>Short Summary</summary>

-Muḥammad ibn Abd Allah (570 – 8 June 632 CE), is believed to be the seal of the messengers and prophets of God in all the main branches of Islam.
-Muslims believe that the Quran, the central religious text of Islam, was revealed to Muhammadﷺ    by God, and that Muhammad was sent to restore Islam, which did not originate with Muhammad but is the true unaltered original monotheistic faith of Adam, Abraham, Moses, Jesus, and other prophets.
+**Muḥammad ibn Abd Allah ﷺ**(570 – 8 June 632 CE), is believed to be the seal of the messengers and prophets of God in all the main branches of Islam.
+The Quran, the central religious text of Islam, was revealed to Muhammad ﷺ    by God, and Muhammad ﷺ   was sent to restore Islam, which did not originate with prophet Muhammad ﷺ   but is the true unaltered original monotheistic faith of **Adam**, **Abraham**, **Moses**, **Jesus**, and other prophets.
 The religious, social, and political tenets that Muhammad ﷺ   established with the Quran became the foundation of Islam and the Muslim world.

-Muhammadﷺ   earned the title "al-Amin" (اَلْأَمِينُ, meaning "the Trustworthy").
+Muhammad ﷺ   earned the title "al-Amin" (اَلْأَمِينُ, meaning "the Trustworthy").
 At the age of 40 in 11 BH (610 CE), he have received his first verbal revelation in the cave called Hira, which was the beginning of the descent of the Quran that continued up to the end of his life.
-The Qur’an was revealed to the Prophetﷺ    progressively according to the circumstances of the time over a period of 23 years.
+The Qur’an was revealed to the Prophet ﷺ    progressively according to the circumstances of the time over a period of 23 years.

 Muhammad ﷺ   was asked by God to preach the oneness of God in order to stamp out idolatry, a practice overtly present in pre-Islamic Arabia.
-Because of persecution of the newly converted Muslims, upon the invitation of a delegation from Medina (then known as Yathrib), Muhammad ﷺ   and his followers migrated to Medina in 1 AH (622 CE), an event known as the Hijrah.
-A turning point in Muhammad'sﷺ    life, this Hegira also marks the beginning of the Islamic calendar.
-In Medina, Muhammadﷺ   sketched out the Constitution of Medina specifying the rights of and relations among the various existing communities there, formed an independent community, and managed to establish the first Islamic state.
-Despite the ongoing hostility of the Meccans, Muhammadﷺ  , along with his followers, took control of Mecca in 630, and ordered the destruction of all pagan idols.
-In his later years in Medina, Muhammadﷺ   unified the different tribes of Arabia under Islam and carried out social and religious reforms.
+Because of persecution of the newly converted Muslims, upon the invitation of a delegation from Medina (then known as Yathrib), prophet Muhammad ﷺ   and his followers migrated to Medina in 1 AH (622 CE), an event known as the Hijrah.
+A turning point in prophet Muhammad's ﷺ   life, this Hegira also marks the beginning of the Islamic calendar.

+In Medina, prophet Muhammadﷺ   sketched out the Constitution of Medina specifying the rights of and relations among the various existing communities there, formed an independent community, and managed to establish the first Islamic state.
+Despite the ongoing hostility of the Meccans, prophet Muhammadﷺ  , along with his followers, took control of Mecca in 630, and ordered the destruction of all pagan idols.
+In his later years in Medina, prophet Muhammadﷺ   unified the different tribes of Arabia under Islam and carried out social and religious reforms.
 By the time he died in about 11 AH (632 CE), almost all the tribes of the Arabian Peninsula had converted to Islam.

 Muslims often refer to Muhammad as Prophet Muhammad, or just "The Prophet" or "The Messenger", and regard him as the greatest of all Prophets.
 He is seen by the Muslims as a possessor of all virtues.
 As an act of respect, Muslims follow the name of Muhammad by the Arabic benediction ﷺ   sallallahu 'alayhi wa sallam, (meaning Peace be upon him), sometimes abbreviated as "SAW" or "PBUH".

-Muhammadﷺ   is regarded as the final messenger and prophet by all the main branches of Islam who was sent by God to guide humanity to the right way (Quran 7:157).
+Prophet Muhammadﷺ   is regarded as the final messenger and prophet by all the main branches of Islam who was sent by God to guide humanity to the right way (Quran 7:157).
 The Quran uses the designation Khatam an-Nabiyyin 33:40 (Arabic: خاتم النبين) which is translated as Seal of the Prophets.
 The title is generally regarded by Muslims as meaning that Muhammadﷺ   is the last in the series of prophets beginning with Adam.
 The belief that a new prophet cannot arise after Muhammad is shared by both Sunni and Shi'i Muslims.
 Believing Muhammadﷺ   is the last prophet is a fundamental belief in Islamic theology.

 Prophet Muhammadﷺ   is a role model for all Muslims.

 Prophet Muhammadﷺ   was the possessor of moral virtues at the highest level, and was a man of moral excellence.
 He represented the 'prototype of human perfection' and was the best among God's creations.
-The 68:4 verse of the Quran says: 'And you [Muhammad] are surely on exalted quality of character'.
+The 68:4 verse of the Quran says: `And you [Muhammad] are surely on exalted quality of character`.
 Consequently, to the Muslims, his life and character are an excellent example to be emulated both at social and spiritual levels.
 The virtues that characterize him are modesty and humility, forgiveness and generosity, honesty, justice, patience, and, self-denial.

-According to biographers, Prophet Muhammadﷺ   lived a simple and austere life often characterized by poverty.
+According to biographers, Prophet Muhammad ﷺ   lived a simple and austere life often characterized by poverty.
 He was more bashful than a maiden, and was rare to laugh in a loud voice; rather, he preferred soft smiling.
-Ja'far al-Sadiq, a descendant of Muhammad and an acclaimed scholar, narrated that Muhammad was never seen stretching his legs in a gathering with his companions and when he would shake hands, he would not pull his hand away first.
-It is said that during the conquest of Mecca, when Muhammad was entering into the city riding on a camel, his head lowered, in gratitude to God, to the extent that it almost touched the back of the camel.
+Ja'far al-Sadiq, a descendant of prophet Muhammad ﷺ   and an acclaimed scholar, narrated that prophet Muhammad ﷺ   was never seen stretching his legs in a gathering with his companions and when he would shake hands, he would not pull his hand away first.
+It is said that during the conquest of Mecca, when prophet Muhammad ﷺ   was entering into the city riding on a camel, his head lowered, in gratitude to God, to the extent that it almost touched the back of the camel.
 He never took revenge from anyone for his personal cause.
 He maintained honesty and justice in his deeds.

 </details>